mccordryan/firebaseui-react/README.md

-# react-firebaseui
+# firebaseui-react

-React-FirebaseUI is a component library that allows you to add Firebase authentication to your React.js or Next.js project with only a few lines of code, regardless of your specific use case.
+firebaseui-react is a component library that allows you to add Firebase authentication to your React.js or Next.js project with only a few lines of code, regardless of your specific use case.

 # Demo